Outback Summer Program

 Kindergarten (K) Outback Summer Program

-Kindergarten students are part of the larger Outback Program but have a dedicated staff and age-appropriate activities.
-Students must be four years and nine months old by the first day of Outback and be entering K1 or K2 in the fall to take part in the program.
+Kindergarten students are part of the larger Outback but have a dedicated staff and age-appropriate activities.
+Students must be four years old by March 31st, 2017 to be eligible for Kindergarten Outback.
 Our staff is sensitive to the fact that this may be your child’s first summer program experience.
 Activity times are age-appropriate and rest time is built into the day to allow children a comfortable daily schedule.
 Our priority is to make all incoming children feel welcome in this new setting by grouping children into smaller cohorts and minimizing transitions throughout the day.

 Choices, Choices, Choices!

-Daily choices include creative movement, dance, drama, music, and the visual arts.
+Choices include creative movement/dance, drama, music, sports/cooperative games, outdoor play and the visual arts.
 The Kindergarten Outback Program will follow the weekly themes as seen above.
 The programming is focused on creative self-expression, with opportunities for cooking, cooperative games, nature discovery, and water play on hot days.